 The flip-side of the coin

-If tobacco companies engage in corrupt behavior and get away with it, a harmful industry gains strength.
+If tobacco companies engage in corruption and get away with it, a harmful industry gains strength.
 The flip-side of the coin is that people and economies will suffer.
 Public health cannot thrive when the tobacco industry is succeeding.
 Corruption gives an undue advantage to the perpetrator.
 If the perpetrator is a company that makes billions of dollars every year by selling deadly products, public health loses.

 Companies operating in harmful industries such as tobacco should be held to higher standards and subjected to stronger regulations and monitoring than ever before.
 If they’re not held accountable, they may leave even more damage in their wake.